 One example of that process is the rise in populations of certain rays – key shark prey – in regions where shark populations have declined.

 While healthy ray populations are important, too many means too much bottom feeding that can threaten seagrass beds and the shellfish that inhabit them.
 Those seagrass beds also serve as nurseries for many other species.

-So losing sharks may seriously degrade marine ecosystems, which could threaten the human fisheries tied to them.
+So losing sharks may seriously degrade marine ecosystems, which could threaten the fisheries tied to them.
 In addition, sharks can help control populations of invasive and exotic species – a growing problem as ocean ecosystems change.

 Blacktip sharks in the Gulf of Mexico were just determined to be in healthy condition as a species.
 There is even some evidence that great white shark populations along the California coast may be increasing in response to careful management and improving prey populations.

 Individual nations are making important down-payments to help rebuild shark populations.
 Well-designed marine conservation areas and other types of shark sanctuaries can provide real benefits, if linked to sustainable fishing in waters through which sharks migrate.

 So, if the news on sharks today is often bad, it isn’t always so.
-And the good news gives one a peek at a possible future in which populations of shark and other top predators are rebuilt, with the result that whole marine ecosystems will become more stable and resilient.
+And the good news lets us peek at a possible future in which populations of shark and other top predators are rebuilt, and whole marine ecosystems are becoming more stable and resilient.